mfp20/metalpi/README.md

 **Metal-Pi** is a bare metal development platform for all Raspberry Pi models.
 It is an extension of [Kristina Brooks's `rpi-open-firmware`](https://github.com/christinaa/rpi-open-firmware).
 It is tailored by developers for developers: headless (but video output can be enabled), using the gpu (ie: 2 VPUs and 12 QPUs) for real time applications and general purpose computing (GPGPU).

+This repository is an umbrella to glue together the differnt parts of the project.

 ## Quick-start